AdobeDocs/experience-platform.en/help/sources/tutorials/ui/update.md

 keywords: Experience Platform;home;popular topics;update accounts;
 description:
 solution: Experience Platform
-title: Update account information in the UI
+title: Update account details in the UI
 topic: overview
 type: Tutorial
 ---

-# Update account information in the UI
+# Update account details in the UI

+In some circumstances, it may be required to update the details of an existing sources account.
+The [!UICONTROL Sources] workspace provides you with the ability to edit, add, and delete details of an account, including values for its name, description, and authentication credentials.

-Source connectors in Adobe Experience Platform provide the ability to ingest externally sourced data on a scheduled basis.
-This tutorial provides steps for updating the information and credentials of an existing account from the **[!UICONTROL Sources]** workspace.
+This tutorial provides steps for updating the details and credentials of an existing account from the [!UICONTROL Sources] workspace.

 ## Getting started